sthetix/ProdinfoReader/README.md

 ## Overview

-The Nintendo Switch PRODINFO Analyzer is a comprehensive tool that allows you to examine the internal calibration data of Nintendo Switch consoles.
+The Nintendo Switch PRODINFO Reader is a comprehensive tool that allows you to examine the internal calibration data of Nintendo Switch consoles.
 This application provides detailed information about your console's hardware components, network identifiers, color scheme, and validation status.

 ## Features